geochum/geochum.github.io/_tabs/about.md

 order: 1
 ---

-I am Jorge (George) Chumbipuma, a Ph.D. student in Computational & Applied Mathematics at Rice University.
-My advisor is **Dr. Beatrice Riviere**.
-I study numerical methods for time-dependent partial differential equations, with a focus on numerics-informed neural solvers.
-I am training toward a career as a computational scientist at a national laboratory.
+I am Jorge (George) Chumbipuma, a Ph.D. student in Computational & Applied Mathematics at Rice University, advised by **Dr. Beatrice Riviere**.
+I work on numerical methods for time-dependent partial differential equations, with an emphasis on numerics-informed neural solvers.

 I extend **Numerics-Informed Neural Networks (NINNs)** for parabolic PDEs, a method introduced by [Celaya, Kirk, Fuentes, and Riviere (2024)](https://doi.org/10.1016/j.camwa.2024.08.013){: target="_blank" rel="noopener noreferrer"}.
 The network is trained on a discrete residual with fixed finite-difference operators, and Dirichlet conditions are enforced exactly by **boundary lifting**.
 Details and publications are on the [Research](/research/) page.

 Current support is the **NDSEG Fellowship** (Department of Defense, September 2025 – August 2028) and the **Ken Kennedy Institute 2025/26 ExxonMobil Graduate Fellowship**.
-Also **HSF Scholar** — Hispanic Scholarship Fund (2025).
-Previously: **GEM Employer Sponsored Fellowship** (National GEM Consortium, sponsored by MIT Lincoln Laboratory, 2024).
+I was an **HSF Scholar** (Hispanic Scholarship Fund, 2025) and previously held the **GEM Employer Sponsored Fellowship** (National GEM Consortium, sponsored by MIT Lincoln Laboratory, 2024).
 {:.text-muted}

 [Education](#education) · [Experience](#experience) · [Leadership](#leadership) · [Talks](#talks) · [Workshops](#workshops)